Ford's 'quality' push comes at busy time for automaker

-DETROIT, Jan 20 (Reuters) - Ford Motor Co is betting that the tight bond between two of its senior executives can help the automaker prevent quality missteps from derailing its busiest-ever year for launching new vehicles.
+DETROIT (Reuters) - Ford Motor Co (F.N) is betting that the tight bond between two of its senior executives can help the automaker prevent quality missteps from derailing its busiest-ever year for launching new vehicles.

 Joe Hinrichs, head of North and South American operations, and Raj Nair, Ford’s global product development chief, are two of the key players in what has been an all-out push to stamp out problems that have dogged the automaker in the last few years.